IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 Then, `buildForContext(IDetectionContext detectionValueContext)` defines the detection context ([`IDetectionContext`](../engine/src/main/java/com/ibm/engine/model/context/IDetectionContext.java)) for all the detected values of your rule (but detections from dependent rules have their own context).
 A detection context is therefore linked to each detected value, and is designed to categorize your findings and to help you carry additional information that is not present in the detected value.
+For example, suppose you have two function calls `Cipher.getInstance("AES")` and `SecretKeyFactory.getInstance("AES")`.
+When writing detection rules to capture their cryptography information, you will in both cases capture the algorithm value "AES".
+But using the detection context, you can distinguish these two values.
+In the first case, using `buildForContext(new CipherContext())`, you can capture "AES" knowing that it is a cipher.
+In the second case, using `buildForContext(new SecretKeyContext())`, you can capture "AES" knowing that it is a secret key.
-For example, let's say you want to capture the instantiation `new PKCS7Padding()`.
-You can write your detection rule with a top level detection `shouldBeDetectedAs(new ValueActionFactory<>("PKCS7"))`.
-In order to specify that `PKCS7` is a padding, you can use the detection context, by using `buildForContext(new CipherContext(CipherContext.Kind.PADDING))`.
-This context first coarsely categorizes your finding as related to ciphers, and specifies more precisely that it is a padding.
+Additionally, you can add more precise information in your context if necessary.
+For example, to specify that your AES cipher is a block cipher, you can use the specific context `buildForContext(new CipherContext(CipherContext.Kind.BLOCK_CIPHER))`.
+This context first coarsely categorizes your finding as related to ciphers, and specifies more precisely that it is a block cipher.

 After, we have `inBundle(IBundle bundle)` that requires us to link our rule to a bundle identifier ([`IBundle`](../engine/src/main/java/com/ibm/engine/rule/IBundle.java)).
 Indeed, we may have several functions or constructors doing the same thing, typically all having the same name, but differing by the various parameters they have.